timvanderzee/ultrasound-automated-algorithm/README.md

 Several example images are included in the "example images" folder.

 ## Open Source License
 All TimTrack software is available under the CC0-1.0 License (see License file).
-Images from [Drazan's repository](https://zenodo.org/record/2598553#.Ygvcrt_MJD8) and [Seyness's repository](https://data.mendeley.com/datasets/dpmf9bz8pt/2) (here referred to as dataset 3 and 4 respectively) are availabe under Creative Commons Attribution 4.0 International License.
+Images from [Drazan et al. repository](https://zenodo.org/record/2598553#.Ygvcrt_MJD8) and [Seynnes & Cronin repository](https://data.mendeley.com/datasets/dpmf9bz8pt/2) (here referred to as dataset 3 and 4 respectively) are availabe under Creative Commons Attribution 4.0 International License.
 All other images are available under CC0-1.0 License (see License file).

 ## Contact
 The code has been tested for MATLAB versions 2016a and 2020a.
 I aim to make it compatible with other versions as well in the future.
 Please let me know if you run into issues with your MATLAB version and I can make adjustments.